ericblue/analytics-metrics-typescript/README.md

 ### Provider Implementation

-Each provider implements a standard interface:
+Each provider implements a standard interface, making it easy to add new analytics services or create custom tracking solutions.
+The analytics module's plugin system is highly extensible, allowing you to create providers for any analytics service or custom tracking need.

+Here's the standard interface that all providers implement:

 ```typescript
 // src/utils/providers/base.ts